-- 1. Can write the IUPAC name of any organic compounds from their structure and draw its structure from its IUPAC name - 2.
+- 1. Write the IUPAC name of any organic compounds from their structure and draw its structure from its IUPAC name - 2.
 Identify the types of reactions and write its mechanism. - 3.
 Write general molecular formula, preparation and properties of saturated and unsaturated hydrocarbons. - 4.
-Gain the knowledge of different chemical bonds and vander Waals forces, properties, preparation and structure of different inert gases a.
-Organic Chemistry
+Gain the knowledge of different chemical bonds and Vander Waals forces, properties, preparation and structure of different inert gases